 But the fundamentals are what make the contest close or less competitive.

-This article appears in the June 21, 2011, edition of National Journal Daily.
+This article appears in the June 21, 2011 edition of NJ Daily.